 What am I required to do?

-If you receive a Self-Isolation Payment you must self-isolate as requested by NHS Test and Trace.
+If you receive a Self-Isolation / Test and Trace Payment you must self-isolate as requested by NHS Test and Trace.

-Please visit the NHS website for more details of the NHS Test and Trace self-isolation requirements for those
+Please visit the NHS website for details of the NHS Test and Trace self-isolation requirements for those who are tested positive and those who have been in contact with someone who has tested positive and has now been told to self- isolate.

 The Government is supporting Local Councils to make the necessary checks to ensure payments can be verified and have been made correctly.

-The information you submit here will be processed by Oldham Council.
-We need your consent so that we can access your records in the NHS Test and Trace system to confirm that you are eligible for the Self-Isolation Payment Scheme.
+The information you provide will be processed by Oldham Council.
+In submitting your application, you are agreeing to us accessing your records in the NHS Test and Trace system to confirm that you are eligible for the Self-Isolation / Test and Trace Payment Scheme.

 You can find more information on this via the NHS Test and Trace Privacy Notice

-If you wish to request any changes to the way your data is used for the purposes of processing this application, including the withdrawal of consent , you can exercise your rights under GDPR in writing to the Council’s Data Protection Officer.
+If you wish to request any changes to the way your data is used for the purposes of processing this application, you can exercise your rights under GDPR in writing to the Council’s Data Protection Officer.

 Older browser issues